ericpang777/CountryGuesserBot/README.md

 Discord bot for guessing the location a Google Street View image was taken.

-Still missing a couple countries
+Still missing a couple countries' shapefiles for processing